 - If you are driving your own car for a day ski, parking is expensive and sometimes hard or impossible to find.

-- Although there are 193 runs, none of them are above tree line and there are very few truly challenging runs there for the hard-core expert skiers, so it’s not as “Alpine” of an experience as some other resorts are.
+- Although there are 193 runs, none of them are above tree line, and there are very few truly challenging runs for the hard-core expert skiers.
+So it’s not as “Alpine” of an experience as some other resorts are.

 We always seem to end up having our most memorable runs in Blue Sky Basin and Mongolia Bowl.
 Mongolia is usually pretty empty and less tracked-out on a powder day.
 Try to get as close to first chair as you can to hit the freshly groomed blue runs on the front-side.
 Riva Ridge after a fresh grooming is one of the must-ski experiences you should have.

 Vail is a top 10 resort for us and is usually ranked as one of the top 3 in North America.
 It’s a premium experience with a high price but you will never forget it!